-This is a fascinating, high-level conversation with CEO, Omnicom Digital Jonathan Nelson about the history of ad tech, open source software, managing digital creative and leveraging digital advertising and social media marketing tools and services.
+This is a fascinating, high-level conversation with Omnicom Digital advertising agency CEO Jonathan Nelson about the history of ad tech, open source software, managing digital creative, leveraging digital advertising, and social media marketing tools and services.

-This was recorded when Jonathan Nelson was CEO at Organic, who's pioneering work helped to make the Internet the dynamic economic advertising channel it is today.
+This was recorded when Jonathan Nelson was CEO at Organic, whose pioneering work helped to make the Internet the dynamic economic advertising channel it is today.

-Nelson is a self described serial entrepreneur who has founded a number of successufl ad tech companies.
+Nelson is a self-described serial entrepreneur who has founded several successful ad tech companies.

-03:49 – Jonathan Nelson talks about his history with Accrue Software, Inc. and gives a brief description about what kind of company it is.
+03:49 – Jonathan Nelson talks about his history with Accrue Software, Inc. and gives a brief description of what kind of company it is.

 04:25 – Nelson briefly outlines a day in the life of the CEO of Organic.